geoctrl/ng-slick/README.md

 # Slick

-Slick components written in Vanilla JS
+Slick components written in ES6 and transpiled to ES5 with `BabelJS`.

 ### Getting Started